akka/akka/akka-docs/rst/scala/typed.rst

 from the outside, so we declare it to be of type ``NotUsed``.
 Actors receive not only external messages, they also are notified of certain system events, so-called Signals.
-In order to get access to those we choose to implement this particular one using the :class:`SignalOrMessage` behavior decorator.
+In order to get access to those we choose to implement this particular one using the :class:`Stateful` behavior decorator.
 The provided ``signal`` function will be invoked for signals (subclasses of :class:`Signal`) or the ``mesg`` function for user messages.